-By: Candice Logan, BAA-ID, CID, Senior Designer at Hager Design International Inc.
+By: Candice Logan, BAA-ID, CID, Studio Manager/ Senior Designer at Hager Design International Inc.

 My leadership training started when I was quite young.
 I worked for one of BCs most successful restaurant chains as a night leader.
 It was there, where I was taught the value of effective communication and how beneficial it was professionally and personally.
 Through extensive training, I began to put words in to action.
 It made such a positive change in my leadership as well as my personal life.

 My key take-away was actions and words have impact.
 With impact there is a ripple effect.
 Think of how “what you do and how you speak” impacts the people around you, for better or worse.
 It’s your choice on how you want information to influence people.

 Below are 4 key tools I have learned through training and experience that may create a better work environment.

 It’s much easier to write or say negative words when discussing topics, like this doesn’t work or we can’t do this because…….
 It’s the first thing that comes to mind so it’s what we say.

 Have you ever tried to turn the negative into a positive?
 I realised after looking back at a string of emails between myself and colleagues, how many no’s, don’ts, cant’s and won’t there were in the messages.
 With that epiphany, I gave it a month and challenged myself to change my tone in emails.

 WOW was it ever difficult!
 But the results were super effective.
 Let me give you a scenario.
 As designers, we often get emails from clients, GCs or other consultants on projects requesting us to drop everything to accommodate unrealistic timelines.
 In lieu of accepting the request, working 16-hour days and breaking my team, I would have to say no, this doesn’t work for me, or I can’t.
 My actual response should be more like “My team and I are looking forward to this phase of the project, we are able to issue the construction drawings to you on January 1st, 2022.
 If this doesn’t work I am happy to discuss further.”